 The Hunt Museum offers wonderful art and antiquities if you’re looking, while the Milk Market is the place to go for local flavours.
 With its rich literary heritage and rugby (yep, the sport) passion, Limerick is a captivating crossroad of Irish culture and history.

-From Galway to Limerick, it’s 1 hour and 20 minutes drive, 2 hours by bus covering 94.5 km.
+From Galway to Limerick, it’s a 1 hour and 20 minutes drive, and it takes 2 hours by bus, covering 94.5 km.
 It’s a scenic drive, so start your road trip late in the morning to enjoy the view better.

 Things to do in Limerick